nils-mathieu/piscine-rust/module-07.md

 ## Introduction

-The Rust standard library may not be as large as C++'s, but it does contain some very useful data-structures.

-Specifically, manipulating memory directly is a very involved process and Rust cannot give you the power to do it without, at the same time, giving you ways to shoot yourself in the foot.
-For example, functions like `malloc` and `free` cannot be used directly, because the lifetime of the memory they create does not behave like normal references created to values living on the stack.
+Manipulating memory directly is a very involved process and Rust cannot give you the power to do it without, at the same time, giving you ways to shoot yourself in the foot.
+For example, in Rust, functions like `malloc` and `free` cannot be used directly, because the lifetime of the memory they create does not behave like normal references created to values living on the stack.
+Instead, such reference lives "until it is `free`d", which can be hard to keep track for the Borrow Checker.

+The Rust Standard Library hence provides some structures to safely access allocated memory addresses.
 This module will teach you how to use a few of those data-structures.

 ## General Rules